Alan Cottrill: Sculpture career

 In 1990, Cottrill first worked with clay and soon sold his business interests to sculpt full-time.
 He studied at the Art Students League, National Academy of Design, and anatomy (via cadavers) at Columbia Medical Center in New York City.

-Cottrill works seven days a week with an intense ethic.
-His bronze sculptures are described as powerful, virile, full of life, energy, and complexity.
-He has created over 500 life-size or larger monuments installed across the United States, including the Thomas Edison statue selected in 2014 for National Statuary Hall (replacing William Allen).
+Cottrill has created over 500 life-size or larger monuments installed across the United States, including the Thomas Edison statue selected in 2014 for National Statuary Hall (replacing William Allen).

 In 2024, Cottrill completed Don Colossus, a 15-foot polished bronze of Donald Trump depicting his raised-fist reaction to the Butler assassination attempt.
-Commissioned by cryptocurrency supporters for ~$400,000, it was intended for display at Trump's second inauguration and a subsequent tour.
+Commissioned by cryptocurrency supporters for about $400,000, it was intended for display at Trump's second inauguration and a subsequent tour.

-Studio and museum

-The Alan Cottrill Sculpture Studio and Museum in Zanesville houses over 400 bronzes (including more than 60 life-size or larger)—the largest collection by any living sculptor.
-Visitors often see Cottrill and artisans (Duane McCausland since 1995, Rachel Girton since 2009) at work.
-Casting occurs at a nearby foundry co-founded in 1994 with Charles Leasure.
-The museum ranks as Zanesville's top TripAdvisor attraction with strong 5-star reviews.

-Personal life

-Cottrill has five children: Cara Wellmeier, Sarah, Brent, Clint, and Emily.